 If your claim for Virginia workers’ compensation benefits has been denied by the insurance carrier need to understand what steps to take in order to get medical treatment for your work injuries and to get the Virginia Workers’ Compensation Commission (VWC) involved in your case so you can have a hearing if necessary.
 This process can take some time as the system moves slowly, but you need to make sure you are doing everything within your power to keep things moving in the right direction until your case can be heard by the VWC.
 I compiled a list of things you NEED to know if your case has been denied in order to set yourself up for the best possible outcome of your claim.

-File Your Claim for Benefits Form
+File Your Claim Form Form

-Nothing will be paid until the claim is resolved- If the Claim for Benefits has been formally denied by the insurance carrier and you are waiting on the VWC to set up a hearing date, no benefits will be paid until the claim has been accepted by the insurance carrier, or until the claim is settled, or until there is a decision by the Commission awarding you benefits after a hearing.
+Nothing will be paid until the claim is resolved- If the Claim Form has been formally denied by the insurance carrier and you are waiting on the VWC to set up a hearing date, no benefits will be paid until the claim has been accepted by the insurance carrier, or until the claim is settled, or until there is a decision by the Commission awarding you benefits after a hearing.
 If you go to a hearing, you will need to wait for a decision which will be several weeks after the hearing date.
 In that scenario, nothing will be paid until there is a decision by the VWC and, if you win, the other side does not appeal it.
 If there is an appeal by the other side, it will be several more months until there is a decision on the appeal.

 Get Medical Treatment On Your Own

-If the Claim for Benefits has been formally denied by the insurance company and you are waiting on the VWC to set up a hearing, you will have to get medical treatment on your own until the Commission hears your case and makes a ruling.
+If the Claim Form has been formally denied by the insurance company and you are waiting on the VWC to set up a hearing, you will have to get medical treatment on your own until the Commission hears your case and makes a ruling.
 This can take several weeks or even months and most injured workers have medical concerns that need to be addressed now.

 If the claim has been formally denied, you are free to pursue your own medical care until the Commission determines otherwise.
 This can be a hardship for folks in a situation where they are injured, unable to work and may have lost their regular health insurance through their employer, and also not receiving a paycheck.